zelos-alpha/demeter/docs/source/quickstart.rst

 2 Then setup tool, the parameter should be consistent with pool contract. note, the last parameter is base token.
-That means which token will be considered as base token.
-eg: to a token pair of USDT/BTC, if you want price unit to be like 10000 usdt/btc, you should set usdt as base token, otherwise if price unit is 0.00001 btc/usdt, you should set btc as base token
+That means which token will be considered as base token. e.g. to a token pair of USDT/BTC, if you want price unit to be like 10000 usdt/btc, you should set usdt as base token, otherwise if price unit is 0.00001 btc/usdt, you should set btc as base token

 3 Now create a actuator, and set pool info as parameter